seanhamlin/nzflagapi/README.md

 So I wanted to write an application that used the data from the NZ Govt to form my own voting application.
 It is only currently available in HTML format, so I thought I would fix that.
 The API is currently a flat JSON file, with as much information as I could extract from the govt.nz website.

+## JSON file

+The JSON file with all the flag data can found in the API folder.
+It is around 3 MB.
+Good times.

-## Scrape it
+## Want to scrape it yourself

-CasperJS is used to scrape the data from the website, luckily the data is fairly semantic on the website, so this was not a challenge.
+CasperJS is used to scrape the data from the website, luckily the data is fairly well structured on the website, so this was not a challenge.

 ### Installation of the scraper